reuerendo/pocketbook-db-calibre.koplugin/README.md

 The program was tested on a PocketBook InkPad 4 device.

 The code was mostly written by Claude AI.
-A huge thanks to Vladimir Streltsov, who explained to me and Claude what bind and bind1 are.
+A huge thanks to [Volodymyr Streltsov](https://github.com/VolodymyrStreltsov), who explained to me and Claude what bind and bind1 are.